gadget-framework/gadget2/docs/userguide.md

 stock.
 Currently there are 4 recruitment functions defined, and the valid recruitment function names are:

+\bigskip
-fecundity - use the Fecundity recruitment functionsimplessb - use the SimpleSSB recruitment functionricker - use the Ricker recruitment functionbevertonholt - use the BevertonHolt recruitment function
+fecundity - use the Fecundity recruitment function simplessb - use the SimpleSSB recruitment function ricker - use the Ricker recruitment function bevertonholt - use the BevertonHolt recruitment function

 ### Fecundity Recruitment Function